aziflaj/aziflaj.github.io/content/posts/2024-06-20-lemur-ship-your-machine-to-customers.md

-And if Staging doesn't cut it for you and you need Feature Branch Deployments because you're a masochist, you can use this bash script:
+And if Staging doesn't cut it for you and you need Feature Branch Deployments because you're a masochist, save this bash script as a `deplfb` and use it to deploy feature branches at will:

 ```bash
 #!/bin/bash